funkonaut/openSCAD_lessons/Projects/project-1-1-dice-dice-dice.md

 ## Constraints:
 - Your prototype must incorporate a 3D printed piece designed in openSCAD
-- Your prototype and project are due in 2 weeks
 - Each die must be unique
 <br><br>